iambrj/cathy/README.md

 ## Features to be added

 - Bit manipulation
-- Real arithmetic
+- Hexadecimal arithmetic
+- User defined functions
+- User defined variables

 ## Installation

-To install deskCal, first install flex and bison.
+To install cathy, first install flex and bison.
 Most Linux distributions come with these installed.
 If yours doesn't, use the package manager to install them.

 On Arch Linux,